What You Been Gaming? Kingdom Hearts 3 PS4

 As mentioned at the start, Kingdom Hearts 3 is technically the 12th game in the series.
 Throughout these 12 games each follows the same underlining story which has been dubbed as ‘The Dark Seeker Saga’ and follows the story of Sora, King Mickey, Organisation XIII, Master Xehanort and so on.
 It was announced early on that Kingdom Hearts 3 wouldn’t mark the end of the franchise but would mark the end of the Dark Seeker saga.
 Therefore, many plot points from previous games and characters were bought back and their stories wrapped up.
 This was incredibly rewarding to see as almost everything was explained and resolved apart from the odd thing which opened more questions than answers (more on that later).

-Throughout the game, characters would bring details up from previous games, they would also slyly give context to what has happened so far when doing this; without the game becoming like an episode of Dora the Explorer.
+Throughout the game, characters would bring details up from previous games, they would also slyly give context to what has happened so far without the game becoming like an episode of Dora the Explorer.
 Although I was pretty on top of my KH lore, this did come in handy and I believe must have been helpful to those of you who hadn’t played through every game in the series.
-We all know that in every Kingdom Hearts game, a character must give a speech regarding hearts, friendship and strength at least every 10 minutes, so it can get a little cheesy at times.
+We all know that in every Kingdom Hearts game, a character must give a speech regarding hearts, friendship and strength at least every 10 minutes.
+So it can get a little cheesy at times.
 However, I feel that the dialogue between characters was much smarter and wittier this time around.
+Highlights (Character & Story):

 The Other Cool Stuff